NikolAI (NIKO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NikolAI Historical Price

-According to the latest data gathered on NikolAI live price page, the current price of NikolAI is 0USD.
-The circulating supply of NikolAI(NIKO) is 1.00B NIKO , giving it a market capitalization of $541.16K.
+According to the latest data gathered on NikolAI live price page, the current price of NikolAI is 0.00054431USD.
+The circulating supply of NikolAI(NIKO) is 1.00B NIKO , giving it a market capitalization of $544.31K.

 The NikolAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NIKO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.